 Dawson's Field and the birth of modern hijacking.
 The PFLP — a PLO faction — hijacked three commercial airliners simultaneously in September 1970, diverting them to a Jordanian desert airstrip.
 After transferring the 310 passengers, they blew up all three jets on live television for maximum global impact.
 This single operation invented modern aviation security worldwide.
 Every security checkpoint, every X-ray machine, every rule about liquids you have ever endured at an airport traces directly back to PLO tactics.

-✈️Dawson's Field, 1970 — PLO-affiliated PFLP blows up three hijacked jets on live television
+Dawson's Field 1970 - PLO blows up three hijacked airliners

 Lod Airport Massacre — May 1972.
 Three Japanese Red Army terrorists, recruited and dispatched by the PFLP/PLO, opened fire with automatic weapons and grenades in the passenger terminal at Tel Aviv's Lod Airport.
 26 people were killed and 80 wounded — including Puerto Rican Christian pilgrims and a prominent Israeli scientist.
 The attack illustrated PLO strategy: recruit international proxies, maintain plausible deniability.
 Arafat ran a global terror franchise decades before Al-Qaeda.